-If you plan on building your credit history, focus on paying your bills on time and lowering the balances on any line of credit or credit card.
+If you plan on building your credit history, focus on paying your bills on time and lowering the balances on any lines of credit or credit cards.
 These are two of the biggest factors impacting your score.

 How Does Revolving Credit Fit into This?

 If you compare a line of credit vs credit card, you’ll notice there are some marked differences.
 However, one of the main similarities is how financial institutions categorize these loans as revolving credit.